|Central Dispatch Model|

 This can involve dispatch instructions being issued many hours ahead of real-time, to start up units, to real-time instructions for dispatching on-line units.

-The special provisions for Central Dispatch systems included in the said Network Code are as follows:
+The special provisions for central dispatch systems included in the said draft Network Code are as follows:

-- Allowance for TSO to convert/refine BSP's bids before submission to Activation/Procurement Optimisation Function,
+- allowance for TSO to convert/refine Balancing Service Providers’ (BSP's) bids before submission to activation/procurement optimisation function,

-- All rules have to be fair, transparent, non-discriminating and NRA approved.
+- all rules have to be fair, transparent, non-discriminating and National Regulatory Authority approved.

-The NC EB also entitles TSOs of Central Dispatch systems to convert bids submitted by BSPs before submitting them into common procurement or activation.
+TSOs of central dispatch systems can convert bids submitted by BSPs before submitting them into common procurement or activation.

 (b) allow Demand Facility, aggregators and generation units from conventional and renewable energy sources as well as storage elements to become Balancing Service Providers; and

-Integrated Scheduling Process bids modified by TSOs operating Central Dispatch systems for the purpose of the Exchange of Balancing Services must be compatible with Standard Products exchanged in Coordinated Balancing Area.
+Integrated scheduling process bids modified by TSOs operating central dispatch systems for the purpose of the Exchange of Balancing Services must be compatible with standard products exchanged in Coordinated Balancing Area (CoBA).